-Organisations across the globe are embracing Environmental, Social and Governance (ESG) sustainability into their strategic planning and operations, as the economic benefits of the ‘green economy’ become even more apparent.
+Organizations across the globe are embracing Environmental, Social, and Governance (ESG) sustainability into their strategic planning and operations, as the economic benefits of the ‘green economy’ become even more apparent.

 In this article, we take a closer look at ESG sustainability and see how transparency is the key to boosting a company’s bottom line.

 Simply put, ESG is the criteria used to evaluate a company’s sustainability performance.
-A set of standards, if you like, that socially conscious investors, mutual funds and brokerage firms use when deciding to fund an organisation’s operations.
+A set of standards, if you like, that socially conscious investors, mutual funds, and brokerage firms use when deciding to fund an organization’s operations.

-Environmental sustainability considers an organisation’s contribution to climate change through greenhouse gas emissions.
-It includes a company’s energy use, waste/recycling, natural resource conservation, compliance and more.
+Environmental sustainability considers an organization’s contribution to climate change through greenhouse gas emissions.
+It includes a company’s energy use, waste/recycling, natural resource conservation, compliance, and more.
 It evaluates the risk posed by a company’s operations and reviews management’s mitigation strategy.
 For example, the Commonwealth Bank is managing its ‘climate-related risk’ by committing to become Australia’s first ‘big bank’ to exit thermal coal by 2030.

-Companies increasingly recognise that sustainability is an issue which directly impacts their business bottom line – be its material risk, regulatory and investor requirements or increased demand for sustainable goods and services.
+Companies increasingly recognize that sustainability is an issue that directly impacts their business bottom line – be its material risk, regulatory and investor requirements, or increased demand for sustainable goods and services.

 The development of a well-designed and meaningful ESG sustainability strategy is vital for companies wishing to capture the significant value offered by having ‘green’ credentials.
-Through embedding ESG into the supply chain, design, operations, sales and marketing, organisations are achieving economic, environmental and social success.
+Through embedding ESG into the supply chain, design, operations, sales, and marketing, organizations are achieving economic, environmental and social success.

 If you have nothing to hide and openly report your ESG results, then you achieve ‘transparent sustainability’.
 This doesn’t mean, however, that you can hide your results in a PDF document, buried on your website.
 Instead, showcase your results on a purpose-built sustainability platform.
 This sends a clear message about a company’s positive commitment to sustainability.